 The uncertainty effect does not only happen in the computer: your own hearing system also has to cope with it.
 Listen to the sound of a piece of cardboard whirring against the spokes of a bicycle wheel.
 If the wheel is going slowly, you hear individual little thud noises as each spoke passes.
 But when the wheel goes fast enough you hear a kind of note, with a pitch that goes up as the wheel speeds up.
 Somewhere between these two extremes you have switched from hearing “time stuff” to “frequency stuff”.
 Where exactly is the switchover?
 There is no precise answer, but it generally falls in the vicinity of 20 thuds per second.
 A cat’s purr happens at around about this rate: do you hear it as a low note or a fast-repeating sequence in time?
 This defines, a little vaguely, the lowest note you can perceive as a pitch (about 20 Hz), and at the same time the fastest temporal events you can resolve (around 1/20 second, or 50 milliseconds).
 Needless to say there is more to it than this: perception is endlessly subtle, but this will do us for the moment.

 A few spectrogram plots of other sounds show the kind of things they can reveal.
-Figure 6 shows a single note on a guitar.
+Figure 6 shows a single note on a guitar: you can hear it in Sound 2.
 It is broadly similar to the drum picture, with vertical stripes gradually cooling as they go up.
 But notice the regular pattern of the frequencies of these peaks.
 A stretched string has natural frequencies which fall (almost) in a harmonic pattern, and we will examine this more closely in the next chapter.
-Figure 7 shows a single note played on a violin, with vibrato.
-If you screw up your eyes a bit, or take your glasses off, this might look quite similar to the previous picture, with a set of regularly-spaced vertical stripes.
+Figure 7 shows a single note played on a violin, with vibrato: you can hear it in Sound 3.
+If you screw up your eyes a bit, or take your glasses off, this spectrogram might look quite similar to the previous picture, with a set of regularly-spaced vertical stripes.
 But the player’s vibrato leads to a regular ripple pattern, particular obvious at the higher frequencies.
 The fundamental frequency is being modulated by a few percent.
 Each harmonic inherits the same percentage variation, so as the frequency goes up the absolute variation gets bigger and more obvious.
 Notice that the FFT plot along the bottom shows only blurring of the peaks: the spectrogram analysis is far better at bringing out the structure of the “wobble”.

 And now, in the famous phrase, for something completely different.
-Figure 8 shows a spectrogram of the sound of a Chinese orchestral gong or tamtam.
-It has been smoothed to bring out the most important aspect clearly.
+Figure 8 shows a spectrogram of the sound of a Chinese orchestral gong or tamtam: you can hear it in Sound 4.
+The spectrogram has been smoothed to bring out the most important aspect clearly.
 Look at the very bottom of the spectrogram plot.
 This is the moment when the beater hit the tamtam.
 A soft beater was used, and it only excites vibration up to about 500 Hz.
 But as time goes on, something magical happens.
 There is a slanting “front” running up from about 500 Hz on the bottom line of the plot, above which hotter colours are seen.
 This is a striking demonstration of a nonlinear effect: over the first half second or so, energy which was initially concentrated at low frequencies makes its way, somehow, up to far higher frequencies.
 This is a visualisation of the characteristic “blooming” sound of the tamtam.
 No linear system can behave like this, and having seen this tantalising glimpse we will hurriedly return to simpler questions for the time being.